 How to evaluate restaurant payments solutions for guest experience

 Open a trade magazine and you’ll see plenty of articles and hype surrounding the use of hand-held mobile devices in restaurants.
-Attend a restaurant conference this year and you’ll come across dozens of new cloud-based POS companies that didn’t exist last year.
+Attend a restaurant conference this year and you’ll come across a list of new cloud-based restaurant POS systems that didn’t exist last year.
 Watch the investment space and you’ll see millions of dollars being poured into new technologies designed to improve restaurant efficiency in everything from ordering to payments to inventory management.

 Mobile technology is expanding

-Making a move to tablets that combine ordering and payments shouldn’t be taken lightly.
+Making a move to tablets that combine order and pay at the table feature shouldn’t be taken lightly.
 Whereas most restaurants can efficiently operate on an average of one stationary POS terminal for every three servers, using a hand-held tablet for ordering and payments means that every server will require their own tablet or be required to share.
 You also need to have some extras on hand for those units that need charging during the shift.
 Due to the high costs and challenges with storing, securing, and charging so many tablets, some restaurants opt for the sharing method.
 This can make it particularly challenging to gain efficiencies when servers are forced to wait for a device that is currently being used for payments and vice versa.

 Where customer experience can really suffer is during the checkout process.
 Here are just a few realities: